 Before camp begins, we will enhance and prioritize our staff training sessions to focus on personal hygiene & cleanliness.
 Counselors will be well-versed in our elevated health protocols and be given the tools and supplies necessary to maintain a clean cabin environment.
 Additionally, our counselors will help teach, monitor, & reinforce good personal hygiene practices in the cabin.
 We will consistently remind campers (and staff) to follow safe and healthy habits while they are at camp.

 We are taking extra measures in our kitchen and dining hall to protect our campers and staff.
-Safety protocols will be enhanced for meal preparation, serving times will be spread out over a longer period of time & campers will eat with their cohorts in a variety of locations.
+Safety protocols will be enhanced for meal preparation, serving times will be spread out over a longer period of time.
 Facilities will also be cleaned and sanitized between meals.

 Clearly communicating how we are mitigating the risk of COVID-19 at camp is critical to building confidence among our camper parents.
 With full transparency, we are eager to communicate the various modifications we are making at camp and will communicate Covid-related health concerns with families impacted.
 Our team is here to answer any questions you might have!